open-component-model/ocm/examples/lib/comparison-scenario/README.md

   It handles the complete scenario to import and verify the component version into the target environment.
 Additionally,  its prints all the information from 6-8.
-It prepares the scene for the `locatize` scenario.
+It prepares the scene for the `localize` scenario.

 - `deploy` (*requires `config-OO.yaml`*)